databhishek/databhishek.github.io/about.md

 title: About
 ---

-I'm Abhishek Singh, a 18 year old high scool student in India.
+I'm Abhishek Singh, an 18-year-old high school student in India.

 I like to code a lot.
 Some projects that I've made: